-Thai cuisine also has a wonderful sweet chili sauce, which makes an excellent dip for spring rolls, egg rolls, chicken wings and other finger foods.
-This chili sauce works well as a side sauce for roast chicken or fried chicken, and also makes a fabulous marinade as well as a dip.
+Thai cuisine also has a wonderful sweet chili sauce, which makes an excellent dip for spring rolls, egg rolls, chicken wings, and other finger foods.
+You don't have to do anything to this sauce to serve it—just pour out and start dipping.
+This chili sauce also works well as a side sauce for roasted or fried chicken and makes a fabulous marinade as well as a dip.

-How to Use Chili Sauce in Your Cooking
+How to Cook With Chili Sauce